-- 8. ORAL HYGIENE: The surgical area should not be disturbed for the first week postoperatively.
+- 7. ORAL HYGIENE: The surgical area should not be disturbed for the first week postoperatively.
 Continue to brush and floss the teeth, which were not involved in the surgery (or covered by the periodontal dressing).
-You may rinse gently with salt water or with a mouthwash if prescribed by Dr. Cataldo (usually Chlorhexidine).
-After the sutures have been removed, generally after 1 week, you should lightly clean the teeth using a soft toothbrush or as instructed by your doctor. - 9.
-PHYSICAL ACTIVITY: Avoid strenuous physical activity during your immediate recovery period, usually 2 to 3 days. - 10.
+You may rinse gently with salt water or with a mouthwash if prescribed.
+After the sutures have been removed, generally after 1 week, you should lightly clean the teeth using a soft toothbrush or as instructed by your doctor.
+The gentle application of a fluoride gel with your toothbrush will also help to control plaque. - 8.
+PHYSICAL ACTIVITY: Avoid strenuous physical activity during your immediate recovery period, usually 2 to 3 days. - 9.
 SMOKING: All smoking should be stopped until after your sutures have been removed to ensure the best healing and success of your surgical procedure.
-Healing results are significantly worse in smokers than in non-smokers. - 11.
+Healing results are significantly worse in smokers than in non-smokers. - 10.
 ALCOHOL: Intake of alcohol should be minimized until after your sutures have been removed and for the next several weeks after removal to enhance healing.
-The combination of alcohol and certain pain medications is not recommended. - 12.
-DO NOT'S: For the next several days, do NOT disturb the surgical wound, spit, smoke, rinse hard, drink through a straw, create a "sucking" action in your mouth, use a commercial mouthwash, drink carbonated soda, or use an oral irrigating device.
+The combination of alcohol and certain pain medications is not recommended. - 11.
+DO NOT'S: For the next several days, do NOT spit, smoke, rinse hard, drink through a straw, create a "sucking" action in your mouth, use an over the counter commercial mouthwash, drink carbonated soda, or use an oral irrigating device.

-13. SPECIAL INSTRUCTIONS:
+12. SPECIAL INSTRUCTIONS:

-If you have any questions or problems, please do not hesitate to call the office.
-If you are not feeling significantly better after 4 days, or you notice swelling beginning to develop, please contact Dr. Cataldo.
-Dr. Cataldo can be reached via cell phone at: (919) 943-9815
+If you have any questions or problems, please do not hesitate to contact Dr. Cataldo.
+If you are not feeling significantly better after 4 days, or you notice swelling beginning to develop, you may contact Dr. Cataldo anytime via cell phone at (919) 943-9815.